The Best Money Belts to Hide Money, Credit Cards, and Passports

 However, neck wallets do have some drawbacks.
 A neck pouch hangs under your clothes, and the biggest complaint is that depending on the type of shirt or blouse worn, it may take a while to get to it when needed.

 Whenever possible you do not want people to see that you are wearing a money pouch around your neck.
 Neck pouches are designed to be flat and not bulky, even though a tight fitting top will reveal that you’re wearing a neck pouch so look for one with a long strap so that you can lengthen it and wear lower towards the stomach.
 Lowering it also makes it easier to access because you just need to lift up the bottom of your shirt.
-Bottom line is even if noticeable, a neck wallet is a great security wallet because no pickpocket or thief can reach through your shirt and get at the contents.
+The bottom line is even if noticeable, a neck wallet is a great security wallet because no pickpocket or thief can reach through your shirt and get at the contents.

-Considerations for a Neck Wallet:
+Considerations for a Neck Wallet or Body Pouch:

 - When worn for long periods of time, you may be aware of it more than other money belts.

 - When considering the purchase of a neck pouch, think about one in a tan or beige color.
-A black one may be easily seen if you are wearing light colored clothing and thereby calling attention to it.
+A black one may be easily seen if you are wearing light-colored clothing and thereby calling attention to it.

 - Always purchase a quality neck pouch that has some type of inner liner.
 The inner liner works as a moisture barrier to protect contents.